 Types of Recovery in a Birth Injury Lawsuit Case

-While the amounts recovered for damages in a birth injury lawsuit case vary based on the type of injury, the extent of the damage, and a number of other factors unique to each case, the total compensation typically covers immediate and future medical costs and the care required to maintain the best possible quality of life for the child who suffered the birth injury.
+While the amounts recovered for damages in an Illinois birth injury lawsuit case vary based on the type of injury, the extent of the damage, and a number of other factors unique to each case, the total compensation typically covers immediate and future medical costs and the care required to maintain the best possible quality of life for the child who suffered the birth injury.

 Compensation for pain and suffering or emotional distress may also be involved.